sqrrrrl/VanishV2/README.md

 * Stops you from picking up items when you are vanished
 * Option to see other vanished player with the permission vanish.see
 * Option to silently join/leave the server
+* Stops players from sending private messages to vanished players

 If you're using ScoreHud v6.0.0+ use the tag {VanishV2.fake_count}